 - Make sure to create high-quality content

-When users are using voice search, they often use a more conversational tone.
+When users search by voice, they often use a more conversational tone.
 While users may be typing “Brooklyn weather” when conducting a text search, they may ask “What is the weather in Brooklyn?” instead when conducting a voice search.
 More often than not, users are more likely to phrase queries as a question.
-Since voice searches are more conversational and natural in nature, it will prioritize the semantics of search queries.
-As a result, this will affect the digital marketing landscape and marketers will need to reevaluate the keywords used in their content and overall marketing strategy.
+Since voice searches are more conversational and natural in nature, they will prioritize the semantics of search queries.
+As a result, this will affect the digital marketing landscape, and marketers must reevaluate the keywords used in their content and overall marketing strategy.

 Instead of using short keywords in your SEO strategy, make use of long-tail keywords and direct answers to users’ most common questions.
 It’s time to start paying attention to how your consumers talk.
-Brands and businesses will need to take into account the tone, word choice, and phrasing used in voice search in this voice search revolution.
+Brands and businesses must consider the tone, word choice, and phrasing used in voice search in this voice search revolution.
 Reevaluating your content's keywords to adapt to voice search will help your website rank higher on search engines or earn featured snippets.

 Voice Search Will Grow the Mobile-Friendly Environment

 People are no longer only searching on their desktops.
 Hands-free capabilities that come along with mobile devices encourage users who are always on the go to utilize voice search.
-Whether you’re cooking or driving, voice search and mobile go hand in hand as a convenient tool for consumers’ everyday life.
+Whether you’re cooking or driving, voice search and mobile go hand in hand as convenient tools for consumers’ everyday life.

-With users always on the go, voice search is only going to continue to dominate the mobile environment.
+With users always on the go, voice search will continue to dominate the mobile environment.

-Brands and businesses need to ensure that their websites and content are optimized for mobile.
+Brands and businesses must ensure that their websites and content are optimized for mobile.
 It’s time to adopt a mobile-first mindset.
 Set your business up for success and stay ahead of the game.
 Around 70% of consumers are more likely to purchase from a business with a mobile-friendly website.
-From a marketer’s standpoint, it is your responsibility to make sure that your business' interfaces, websites, and platforms are all optimized for mobile.
+From a marketer’s standpoint, it is your responsibility to ensure that your business' interfaces, websites, and platforms are all optimized for mobile.

 Key considerations to become more mobile-friendly:

-- Incorporate vertical content and use larger text
+- Incorporate vertical content and use a larger text

 - Redesign pop-ups for mobile devices